For word meanings and explanatory discussion in English click on the tabs marked “Roman” or “Notes”.

 1

-aah1 ko chaahiye ik umr2 asar3 hone tak
+aah1 ko chaahiye ek umr2 asar3 hone tak

-The lover is watching/imagining the beloved and sighing as she attempts to “overcome” – straighten the curls of her long tresses.
-He hopes that she will be done and will observe his sighing which will have an effect on her and she will soften towards him but realizes that his life is shorter than the time it takes to straighten out those curls – a sigh needs a lifetime to have an effect.
+The lover is watching/imagining the beloved and sighing as she attempts to ‘overcome’ – straighten the curls of her long tresses.
+He hopes that she will be done and will observe his sighing which will have an effect on her, and she will soften towards him but realizes that his life is shorter than the time it takes to straighten out those curls – a sigh needs a lifetime to have an effect.
+I have a novel interpretation to offer … the ‘aah‘ is the poet’s longing to compose excellent verse.
+But the ideas/thoughts that go into it are all tangled up and it takes a lifetime to straighten those tangles out and come out with a beautifully arranged verse.
+This is not such an outlandish idea … josh malihabadi in talking about the pen writes …

 2